Scaffold-Stark/speedrunstark/README.md

 <details markdown='1'><summary>Question Seven</summary>

-> The DEX also lost liquidity, how should we update `totalLiquidity`?
+> The DEX also lost liquidity, how should we update `total_liquidity`?

 </details>